-Lewis & Clark is excited to announce its new 4-5-6 Commitment to first-year students who enter the College of Arts and Sciences in Fall 2019.
+Lewis & Clark is excited to announce its new 4-5-6 Commitment.
 There’s no catch, but you do need to be organized and committed to complete these pathways, especially the six-year BA + JD.

 FOUR-YEAR: Undergraduate Degree (BA)

 In order to take advantage of our commitment to graduating in eight semesters, you will need to do the following: